jagreehal/trycatch-vs-neverthrow-vs-effect/src/comparison/static-analysis.md

-# Reading Code You Didn't Write: Static Analysis for Awaitly and Effect
+# Static analysis: Awaitly and Effect

-**Scenario:** A reviewer opens a 400-line pull request touching a payment workflow.
-They need to know what changed in the failure paths, beyond which lines moved.
-**Key Constraints:** No runtime, no instrumentation, no separate diagram to keep in sync.

-Two of the four approaches in this repo ship a static analyzer that reads your source and tells you what the program does:
+A reviewer needs the failure paths of a payment workflow without running it.
+Two of the four approaches ship an analyzer that reads TypeScript and prints that.

 | Tool | Package | Reads |
 |------|---------|-------|